 Welcome to the EHR and Meaningful Use Support Center

 We can provide one-on-one support, with particular expertise in RPMS EHR.
 Troubleshooting, optimizing software, and providing customized training for both Clinical Application Coordinators (CACs) and end users are a few of the support activities we can offer.
-We are building a library of video recordings to assist both CACs and end users as well.

 Contact Katie Johnson at email@example.com or (503) 416-3272 for more information.

 On February 17, 2009, the President signed the American Recovery and Reinvestment Act of 2009 (ARRA).
 Title XIII of Division A and Title IV of Division B of ARRA, together cited as the Health Information Technology for Economic and Clinical Health Act (HITECH Act), include provisions to promote meaningful use of health information technology to improve the quality and value of American health care.
 The HITECH Act also established the Office of the National Coordinator for Health Information Technology (ONC) within the U.S. Department of Health and Human Services (HHS) as the principal federal entity responsible for coordinating the effort to implement a nationwide health information technology (health IT) infrastructure that allows for the use and exchange of electronic health information in electronic format.